ShanKwanCho/Machine_Learning_Notebook/README.md

-This notebooks coverr my learning experiences in Machine Learning.
+This notebooks cover my learning experiences in Machine Learning.

 Importance of Python